-17.5 Duration of the assessment
+Duration of the assessment

-The timing of the assessment is explained.

-The assessors explain the circumstances under which an assessment will be discontinued due to exceeding the time allowed for the assessment.
+The "active" assessor clarifies the timing of the assessment: 30 minutes for the three assignments.
+The circumstances under which an assessment will be discontinued due to exceeding the time allowed for the assessment is explained.
+The candidate is advised that there is a clock in the assessment space for reference.